stonybrook-lin539/main/source/background/09_posets/02_semilattices.md

 But this isn't always the case with posets.

 ::: example
-We have already seen in the previous units that some posets many not have any lower bounds or upper bounds for at least some subsets of the carrier.
+We have already seen in the previous units that some posets may not have any lower bounds or upper bounds for at least some subsets of the carrier.

 ~~~ {.include-tikz size=mid}
 poset_nobounds.tikz